Jonathunky/everycase/trash/pages/macbook.md

 # MacBook Leather Sleeve

-## In the Wild
+Some people cherish small rituals, and extracting your MacBook from such Sleeve can certainly infuse a touch of flair into your daily routine.

 ## Pricing / Availability

 The first two MacBook Sleeves came out in Late 2017 — Midnight Blue and Saddle Brown for a 12-inch MacBook.
 These retailed for \$149.

-In July 2018, Apple released a Black Sleeve for 12-inch MacBook, and sleeves in all three colours for a 13-inch (\$179) and 15-inch MacBook Pro (\$199).
+In July 2018, with no connection to any particular event, Apple released a Black Sleeve for 12-inch MacBook, and sleeves in all three colours for a 13″ (\$179) and 15″ MacBook Pro (\$199).

-On November 2019 Apple added Leather Sleeve for the just-released 16-inch MacBook Pro, also for \$199.
+In November 2019, Apple added Leather Sleeve options for the newly-released 16″ MacBook Pro, priced at \$199.

-These are not exactly hot items, so it's still reasonably easy to find them even in shops.
+These are not exactly hot items, so it's still reasonably easy to find them even in retail shops to this date, still unsold.

 ## Compatibility

-Everything fits if you are brave enough… except for the MacBook in Leather Sleeve; these sleeves are perfectly aligned for the respective MacBook models, so they are highly unlikely to fit, say, the latest 14-inch and 16-inch MacBook Pros.
+These sleeves are perfectly aligned for the respective MacBook models, so it's highly unlikely they'll accomodate the latest thicker 14″ and 16″ MacBook Pros.

-Guess that's why they still sell M2 13-inch MacBook Pro…
+And trust me on this: this is the only reason why Apple continues to sell the M2 13″ MacBook Pro 🤯